 Adam and Debra Pike, who are from Macon, Ga., lost their son, Cody, when a Bad Boy vehicle turned over.
 Cody’s head was trapped between the roof structure and the ground.
 The 2012 Bad Boy XTO did not have seatbelts or any occupant retention device, including doors or netting, which allowed Cody to be ejected as the cart turned over.

 Cody’s best friend was driving the Bad Boy when they turned a corner into some honeysuckles.
 There was a small hidden pile of dirt under the honeysuckles, which caused the vehicle to tip over.
 The cart was essentially stopped at the time that it turned over.
 According to our reconstruction expert, the cart was traveling slower than 5 miles an hour when the left wheel hit the bump hidden by the brush.

 Cody and his friend were not doing anything that would be considered dangerous.
 The buggy was being operated as intended.
 They had no way of knowing that this buggy was so poorly designed.
 Cody’s parents were not present and knew nothing about the Bad Boy before this tragic day.
-The Bad Boy Buggy was owned by the friend’s uncle.
+The friend’s uncle owned the Bad Boy Buggy.
 The XTO is an extremely heavy vehicle, weighing more than 1,700 pounds.
 That’s because of the numerous batteries the vehicle uses as a source of power.
 The XTO is a derivative from the Bad Boy Classic, which we have written about before.

 As I mentioned above, if you want more information on the Bad Boy Buggy litigation, contact Greg at 800-898-2034 or by email at [email protected]